PatelPurav05/Space-Invaders/space-invaders-main/README.md

 # space-invaders
-A small space invaders game that was created during my AP Computer Science A class.

-Created using Eclipse.
-Coded using Java.
-Used GDV5 library for graphics.
+A unique version of the classic game Space Invaders created by me using Eclipse.